DDM-Lab/janus/README.md

 * folks who do not have accounts on Janus, but are otherwise interested in its use are encouraged to subscribe to the list.

+## Backups

+Janus is backed up to an attached, external disk in the wee hours every day.
+If you want to copy anything out of the backup, have a look at `/backups/`.
+Please do **not** delete or modify anything on that disk, however!

+Three important warnings:
+  * The backup only happens once a day.
+Anything changed or added since that last backup is **not** backed up.
+  * The backup disk is on the desk right above Janus.
+If Janus is taken out by, say, a flood, fire or theft, odds are the backup disk will be, too.
+  * It’s all still just computer hardware and software, so things could go wrong with the automated backup and we might not find out about it for a while.

+In other words, be careful.
+If you have really precious data, periodically copy it to multiple other places, geographically remote from the DDMLab.

+Exploration is afoot on a cloud backup system that will run more continuously, and back things up remotely, albeit not as transparently.
+We probably won’t have a proper understanding of how well this system works for at least a few more weeks, but if it seems worthwhile note that it will be in addition to the nightly backup described above.
+This document will be updated once a decision is reached on this cloud backup scheme.

 ## Web server

 The lighttpd webserver, version 1.4.55, is installed on Janus, and serves HTTP through port 80.
-We do not yet support TLS (transport layer security, aka HTTPS), but plan to obtain the necessary certificates and serve it through port 443.
+We do not yet support TLS (transport layer security, aka HTTPS), but may obtain the necessary certificates and serve it through port 443 if a need arises.
+As of right now, there does not appear to be such a need.

-For serving simple, static files, simply place them in `/var/www/html/` and ensure they are publicly readable, or at least readable by the user www-data, though once you’re serving them publicly it is hard to imagine why you’d not let them be publicly readable.
+For serving simple, static files, simply place them in `/var/www/html/` and ensure they are publicly readable, or at least readable by the user `www-data`, though once you’re serving them publicly it is hard to imagine why you’d not let them be publicly readable.
 On the other hand, do **not** make them publicly writable.

 ## Best practices